Electric-Coin-Company/zashi-ios/README.md

 `good first issue` label.
 Please fork the repo and make a pull request for us to review.

-Secant Wallet uses [SwiftLint](https://github.com/realm/SwiftLint) and [SwiftGen](https://github.com/SwiftGen/SwiftGen) to conform to our coding guidelines for source code and generate accessors for assets.
+Zashi Wallet uses [SwiftLint](https://github.com/realm/SwiftLint) and [SwiftGen](https://github.com/SwiftGen/SwiftGen) to conform to our coding guidelines for source code and generate accessors for assets.
 Please install these locally when contributing to the project, they are run automatically when